Why Employee Wellness means more than just Good Health

 Most parents will tell you that they strive to raise healthy kids.
 But it's their relationship and connection with them as individuals that really drives their achievements and successes.
 The same holds true in the workplace.

-Any of us can read the nutrition label on a health bar or the instructions to a stationary bike.
-But each human is unique and not one of us comes with a user guide - hence the importance of getting to know what makes someone tick.
+Anyone can read the nutrition label on a health bar or the instructions on a stationary bike.
+But each human is unique, and not one of us comes with a user guide ... hence the importance of getting to know what makes someone tick.

-So next time you're reaching for that apple (rather than a bag of chips) at work, why not also make a point of saying 'can I help you' or 'does this work for you' or simply 'thank you' to a fellow employee.
+So next time you reach for that apple (rather than a bag of chips) at work, make a point of saying, 'Can I help you?' or 'Does this work for you?' or simply 'Thank you' to a fellow employee.